bearsunday/bearsunday.github.io/manuals/1.0/en/form.md

 ##  Web Form

-Create **a form class** that defines the registration and the rules of the form elements, and binds to a method using `@FormValidation` annotation.
+Create **a form class** that defines the registration and the rules of form elements, then bind it to a method using `@FormValidation` annotation.
 The method runs only when the sent data is validated.

 ```php?start_inline